Implementing Developmental Bibliotherapy…

 Research has demonstrated that character encompasses a multitude of strengths that can be organized into three dimensions:

-The Character Attributes you decide to explore will depend somewhat on the age of the group and programs focusing on Developing Character may already be part of a wider school program.
+The Character Attributes you decide to explore will depend somewhat on the age of the group.
+Programs focusing on Developing Character may already be part of a wider school program.
 Alternatively you can create your own list of attributes to discuss, perhaps even with the assistance of the group.
 Introduce these ideas gradually with examples if time permits.

 Gratitude, Courage, Kindness, Generosity, Creativity and Curiosity.